WELCOME TO LIVING FAITH LUTHERAN CHURCH

 WE LIKE TO CALL PEOPLE BY THEIR NAME… but first we need to know yours!

 If you are visiting and would like to leave us your name, we’ll be glad to make up a clip-on name tag for you by next week.
 We encourage all our folks to wear a name tag so that we learn each other’s names and get to know each other better!
-The name tags are kept in two boxes by the entrance to the building.
+The name tags are kept on a bulletin board by the entrance to the building.
 Ask one of the ushers to help you find the sign up sheet and the name tag itself if you are visiting a second (or third…or fourth…or…) time.